AppSecure-nrw/security-belts/blue/load-tests.md

 # Load Tests

+## Activities

-Analyse your specific load requirements and perform corresponding load tests against your application and infrastructure components.
+- Analyse your specific load requirements and perform corresponding load tests against your application and infrastructure components.

 ## Benefits